Best Motorola Phones Android Central 2021

 If we had to choose

-All of Motorola's phones these days are targeted at the low or mid-end markets, and of all the devices currently in its portfolio, the one that stands out as the clear winner is the Moto G7.
-The G7 strikes a near-perfect balance of offering a modern design and great specs at an affordable price, and we especially love that it works on every carrier in the U.S.
+Almost all of Motorola's phones these days are targeted at the low or mid-end markets, and of all the devices currently in its portfolio, the one that stands out as the clear winner is the Moto G Power.
+The G Power offers a near-perfect balance of offering a modern design and great specs at an affordable price, and we especially love that it works on every carrier in the U.S.

 We may earn a commission for purchases using our links.
 Learn more.